-Working in sculpture and new media, aenl (a.k.a Anna Eyler and Nicolas Lapointe) maintain a primarily collaborative artistic practice.
+Working in sculpture and new media, aenl (a.k.a.
+Anna Eyler and Nicolas Lapointe) maintain a primarily collaborative artistic practice.
 The duo has participated in residencies with Espace Projet (Montreal, 2015), Verticale (Laval, 2018) and Bòlit: Centre d’Art Contemporani (Catalonia, 2019).
-Recent two-person exhibitions include void loop () at the City Hall Art Gallery (Ottawa, 2018) and of the mountain and the ravine at White Water Gallery (North Bay, 2020).
-Recent group exhibitions include the Place Publique festival at the Fonderie Darling (Montréal, 2020), the Athens Digital Art Festival (Athens, 2020), Sight & Sound at Eastern Bloc (2021); and MUTEK Montréal (2021).
+Recent group exhibitions include the Sight & Sound Festival at Eastern Bloc (Montreal, 2021), MUTEK (Montreal, 2021), ZOOM OUT / SORTIR DE ZOOM at Sporobole (Montreal, 2022), and Object Gardens at PAVED Arts (Saskatoon, 2023).